-Julie Kreutzer is an experienced Boulder will lawyer, serving the Boulder and Denver metro areas in Colorado with will and estate planning services.
+Julie Kreutzer has provided legal services in the Boulder/Denver Metro area since 1992.
 Julie does reasonably priced wills packages that include all essential documents for individuals and married couples with estates under $11.4 million for individuals and $22.8 million for couples.

 Julie serves the estate planning needs of a variety of people including: married couples, single people, and people living in committed relationships who are not married (gay and straight).